Bulk URL monitoring: import, organize, and get AI-powered alerts

 Disclosure: We have a commercial interest in Visualping's success.
 While we highlight our platform's capabilities, we encourage you to evaluate multiple solutions based on your needs.
 All third-party statistics cited have been independently verified.

 According to Crayon's 2025 State of Competitive Intelligence research, 68% of B2B software sales opportunities are now competitive.
-This makes systematic tracking essential.
-Teams use bulk monitoring to track competitor pricing, watch for compliance changes, monitor brand mentions across multiple sites, and catch content updates across large web properties.
+That number alone justifies a system for tracking competitor pricing, compliance changes, brand mentions, and content updates across hundreds of pages at once.

 1. Bulk import tools configure hundreds of monitoring jobs from a spreadsheet in minutes.